Toilet training: signs that your child is ready

 Training pants and pull-ups

-Your child is more likely to understand toilet use if he’s no longer wearing a nappy.
+Your child is more likely to understand toilet use if they’re no longer wearing a nappy.

 Training pants are absorbent underwear worn during toilet training.
 They’re less absorbent than nappies but are useful for holding in bigger messes like accidental poos.
-Once your child is wearing training pants, dress her in clothes that are easy to take off quickly.
+Once your child is wearing training pants, dress your child in clothes that are easy to take off quickly.

 Pull-ups are very popular and are marketed as helpful for toilet training.
 It isn’t clear that they actually help.
 But you can try them to help your child get used to wearing underwear.